-As the annual compound growth rates of the 20 indicators may overlap with one another, factor analysis is utilized to reduce the original set of variables into a smaller number of composite variables called 'factors'.
-Each factor is a latent dimension underlying the original set of variables, presented as a condensed statement of the relationships between them.
+The annual compound growth rates of the 20 indicators may overlap with one another and to identify such overlapping across the variables we adopt factor analysis in our methods.
+Factor analysis reduces an original set of variables into a smaller number of composite variables called 'factors'.
+Each factor is a latent dimension underlying the original set of variables presented as a condensed statement of the relationships between them.
 Furthermore, the position of a region in each dimension is given as a score called a factor score.
 The factors identified are orthogonal with one another and accordingly factor scores are uncorrelated across factors.
 With the use of the Anderson-Rubin method of estimation, factor scores have a mean of zero and a standard deviation of one.
-As for the extraction of factors and rotation of a factor matrix, the maximum likelihood method and the varimax method are utilized.
-The maximum likelihood method provides the best statistical procedure as a goodness-of-fit test of the factor model [20].
+As for the extraction of factors and rotation of a factor matrix, we use the maximum likelihood method and the varimax method respectively.
+The maximum likelihood method provides the best statistical procedure as a goodness-of-fit test of the factor model (Gorsuch, 1983).
+In the factor analysis, four variables-the growth rates for gross domestic product per capita, public expenditures on primary and secondary education, secure servers, and broadband access-are dropped as they are found to conform to Heywood case variables.1